lvgl/lvgl/docs/details/base-widget/styles/style-properties.rst

 flex_grow
 ~~~~~~~~~

-Defines how much space to take proportionally from the free space of the object's track
+Defines how much space to take proportionally from the free space of the Widget's track

 .. raw:: html